RHIT-CSSE/csse220/Homework/HWTwelveProblems/README.md

 ## To do:

-1. In Eclipse, import this project (TwelveProblems) from your local copy of the CSSE220 repo
+1. In Eclipse, import this project (HWTwelveProblems) from your local copy of the CSSE220 repo
 2. Implement the 12 operations in *TwelveProblems.java*.
 3. Run the included JUnit tests to ensure your solution passes all the unit tests - do this by running *RunAllTests.java*
 4. Upload your completed *TwelveProblems.java*.  file to the TwelveProblems Moodle Dropbox